Ravenstown: Transport

 The main road running in and out of Ravenstown is Winder Lane which runs from Flookburgh and the village has an unmarked bus stop which is served by routes 530, 531 and 532.

 The Furness Line runs close to Ravenstown and there is a station located in nearby Cark called Cark and Cartmel railway station.

 Cark Airfield is located near to Ravenstown which is a small airfield for general aviation, the nearest airport with scheduled flights is Blackpool International Airport.

 Governance

 Ravenstown is part of the Lower Holker Civil Parish.

 Ravenstown was originally part of Ulverston Rural District until 1960 when it was replaced with North Lonsdale Rural District.
-In 1974 Ravenstown became part of the newly formed district of South Lakeland, inside South Lakeland Ravenstown is part of the Holker ward and is represented by the Liberal Democrat Gill Gardner.
+In 1974 Ravenstown became part of the newly formed district of South Lakeland.

 Originally Ravenstown was part of Lancashire before it was transferred to the new county of Cumbria in 1974.

-Inside Cumbria Ravenstown is part of the Cartmel ward and is represented by the Liberal Democrat Rod Wilson.
+Since 2023 it has been administered by Westmorland and Furness Council.

 Ravenstown is part of the Westmorland and Lonsdale Constituency whose member of parliament is Tim Farron of the Liberal Democrats.
-Prior to Brexit in 2020 it was part of the North West England constituency in the European Parliament.